backend-development/backend-development-textbook/source/rails_authentication.md

 §

-This URL is handled by omniauth, not by your rails app. omniauth will send the users browser on to a URL at the provider.
+This URL is handled by omniauth, not by your Rails app.
+Omniauth will send the user's browser on to a URL at the provider.
 There the user can log in.
 After that the browser is redirected to your app again, to `/auth/:provider/callback`

 This URL you need to map to a session controller: